 Can I use my insurance?

 Yes.
-We are out of network providers for all insurance companies, but do not serve on any insurance panels.
-If you see a licensed clinician (not an intern or student), we can provide you with a claim form for you insurance company.
+We are in network with Aetna and United Healthcare.
+We are out of network providers for all other insurance companies, but, if you see a licensed clinician (not an intern or student), we can provide you with a claim form for you insurance company.
 They will then reimburse you any out of network benefits you might have.

 How can I pay?